AdvaithBot/website/README.md

-# ⚠️ NOTICE: A rogue developer made AdvaithBot leave all servers.
+<big>⚠️ NOTICE: A rogue developer made AdvaithBot leave all servers.
 Please [add it back to your server](https://advaithbot.com/invite).
 The developer's access has been removed, and he has been banned.
-We apologize for the inconvenience.
+We apologize for the inconvenience.</big>
 ---

 Welcome to the AdvaithBot website.